bitprj/devrel/Kmeans_clustering_imgs.md

 ![](https://i.imgur.com/zoMMoe2.png) | ![](https://i.imgur.com/YyzHfgL.png) | ![](https://i.imgur.com/6U05nSB.png)

-Once I have 3 subgroups, I find the mean of the rock sizes per group.
-The rock that best matches its respective groups mean is the new leader.
-Now we want 3 new leaders and I reallocate the rest of the rocks based on size-similarity.
-Then the size mean per groups is redetermined and the process repeats until the new mean does not develop any more significantly than its counterpart, meaning that the convergence point has been reached.
+Once I have 3 subgroups, I find the mean rock size of each group.
+The rocks that best exemplify the rock size of their respective group become the new model rock.
+Now I can reallocate the rest of the rocks based on size-similarity to the new models, and the size mean of each group is redetermined.
+This process repeats until the new mean of each group does not change significantly from the previous mean, meaning that the convergence point has been reached and are rocks are organized properly.

-### Some number of iterations later...
-The groups resulting from KMeans should be more homogeneous than its original mix.
+Some number of iterations later, the groups resulting from KMeans should be more homogeneous than its original mix.
 Group 1            |  Group 2 | Group 3
 :-------------------------:|:-------------------------: | :-------------------------:
 ![](https://i.imgur.com/9jwvfLJ.jpg) |![](https://i.imgur.com/gSdctgw.jpg)|![](https://i.imgur.com/qz6MfeO.jpg)